AzharAli5/GenAI-with-DeepSeek-R1-Companion/README.md

 Want to improve the project?
 Contributions are welcome!
 Feel free to fork the repo, create a new branch, and submit a pull request.

-📜 License

-This project is licensed under the MIT License.
-See LICENSE for details.

-🌟 Credits

-Built with ❤️ using Ollama, LangChain, and Streamlit.